The boards do not belong to any one person, business or entity. This art would not exist without black murder.

 Collecting murals started out as an act of self-preservation.
 Driving around the streets and alleys of my community became my way of coping with the violent reality in which I was existing.

-My plans for the future are to activate boards throughout the Twin Cities at local exhibitions, community events, workshops, and speaking events, promoting dialogue, and reflection surrounding the importance of this art as a means of storytelling, and resistance against state-sanctioned violence.
+My plans for the future are to activate boards throughout the Twin Cities at local exhibitions, community events, workshops, and speaking events, promoting dialogue and reflection on the importance of this art as a means of storytelling and resistance against state-sanctioned violence.

 Next